 Peter Capaldi plays a doctor with the World Health Organization and is credited as "W.H.O.
 Doctor."
-Two months after the film's release, the BBC announced he would be portraying the title role in Doctor Who (2005).
+The film makers had inside knowledge that Capaldi would soon be portraying the title role in Doctor Who (2005).
+The BBC publicly announced the casting two months after the film was released.

 Paramount executive Marc Evans and Adam Goodman, the president of production did not like the original cut (which has the Russian ending) as both men felt that it was incoherent and abrupt.
 They brought in Damon Lindelof to view the cut and he suggested to them either to add new scenes to improve the coherence or do a complete third-act rewrite and risk additional resource plus re-shoots.
 Lindelof recalled: "So when I gave them those two roads and they sounded more interested in Road B I was like, 'To be honest with you, good luck selling that to Paramount."